Laddie (1926 film)

-Laddie is a 1926 American drama film directed by James Leo Meehan with John Bowers in the title role.
+Laddie is a 1926 American silent drama film directed by James Leo Meehan with John Bowers in the title role.
 It was based on Gene Stratton-Porter's novel, Laddie, A True Blue Story (1913).

 Plot

 Laddie, son of the Stantons, an Ohio pioneer family, falls in love with Pamela Pryor, daughter of a neighboring aristocratic English family, though the Pryors adopt a condescending attitude toward the Stanton family.
 Through the efforts of Little Sister, who knows of Laddie's love, the two secretly communicate, and Mr. Pryor takes a liking to Laddie when he tames a wild horse for him.
 Meanwhile, Shelley, a Stanton girl, falls in love with city lawyer Robert Paget; when he leaves her under mysterious circumstances, she returns home heartbroken.
 The Pryors, disgraced because of a false accusation against their son in England, are at length forced to accept Laddie.
 It develops that Paget is actually the banished son of the Pryors; after a strained crisis Pryor forgives his son, and Laddie and Pamela, Robert and Shelley, and the Stantons and the Pryors are happily united.